Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Instructions and contextThe prompt, trusted instructions, and untrusted work context.

-Run stateActive claim ID, plan text, external URL, Codex thread ID when the worker reports one, pending resume input when someone replies to an input request, error message, and timestamps.
+Session stateActive claim ID, plan text, external URL, pending resume input when someone replies to an input request, error message, and timestamps.

-Desktop, CLI workers, and custom workers use the same lifecycle.
-Starting a local worker from Desktop does not bypass claims; it starts a process that can heartbeat, poll, and claim sessions for the signed-in owner.
+Desktop, CLI agents, and custom agents use the same lifecycle.
+Starting a local agent from Desktop does not bypass claims; it starts a process that can heartbeat, poll, and claim sessions for the signed-in owner.

 Session states